Matrix completion with data-dependent missingness probabilities: Results

 The next theorem gives the consistency of the modified Cand\`es--Recht estimator, under the additional assumption that there is no noise. \begin{thm} In the above setup, suppose that the sequence $\{M_k\}_{k\ge 1}$ has uniformly bounded rank, and also suppose that $X_k=M_k$ for each $k$.
 Let $\mu_k$ be the empirical distribution of the entries of $M_k$.
 Suppose that for any subsequential weak limit $\mu$ of the sequence $\{\mu_k\}_{k\ge 1}$, there is an extension of $f$ to a measurable function from $[-1,1]$ into $[0,1]$, also denoted by $f$, such that $f$ is nonzero and continuous almost everywhere with respect to $\mu$.
-Then the modified Cand\`es--Recht estimator is consistent for this problem. \end{thm}

-We will see in numerical examples that the modified Cand\`es--Recht estimator has superior performance.
+Then the modified Cand\`es--Recht estimator is consistent for this problem. \end{thm} \begin{remark} We will see in numerical examples that the modified Cand\`es--Recht estimator has superior performance.
 The advantage of the modified USVT estimator is twofold.
 First, it can be used when the matrix is very large, where using nuclear norm minimization may become infeasible due to computational cost.
-Second, in the presence of noise --- which is often the case in practice --- the modified Cand\`es--Recht estimator may perform badly, as we will see in the simulated and real data examples.
+Second, in the presence of noise --- which is often the case in practice --- the modified Cand\`es--Recht estimator may perform badly, as we will see in the simulated and real data examples. \end{remark} \begin{remark} Often, in many MNAR examples, identifiability of parameters is an issue (see, e.g.,~\cite{miao2016identifiability}), which corresponds to the notions that there might be two sets of parameter values which yield same observations and hence, the true parameter value cannot be identified.
+In Theorems \ref{usvtthm} and \ref{candesthm}, however, the fact that we are able to approximately recover the true matrix automatically implies that identifiability is not an issue, provided that the low rank assumption holds.
+(That is, if there are two candidates $M_1$ and $M_2$ for the true matrix, and they both have low rank, then our estimate $\hat{M}$ will be close to both $M_1$ and $M_2$ with high probability, which means that $M_1$ must be close to $M_2$.) \end{remark}

-Designing estimators based on nuclear norm minimization in the presence of noise is generally a difficult problem.
-When $f$ is constant, the natural extension of Cand\`es--Recht estimator is to minimize squared error with nuclear norm regularization~\cite{rm, kol2, don2,mjw}, or minimize nuclear norm under a squared error constraint~\cite{cand3}.
-The main issue with such approaches is that it is hard to recommend a choice of the regularization parameter that is both theoretically tractable as well as practically useful.
-Usually one is able to achieve one criterion but not both.
-The situation is the same in our context.
-We have not been able to design a method based on nuclear norm regularization in our setting that provably works in the presence of noise, with a practically implementable choice of the regularization parameter.
-We leave this as an open question.